Behold the Man (novel)

-Behold the Man (1969) is a science fiction novel by British writer Michael Moorcock.
-It originally appeared as a novella in a 1966 issue of New Worlds; later, Moorcock produced an expanded version which was first published in 1969 by Allison & Busby (one of the first books published by the company).
-The title derives from the Gospel of John, Chapter 19, Verse 5: "Then Jesus came out, wearing the crown of thorns and the purple robe.
+Behold the Man is a existentialist science fiction novel by British writer Michael Moorcock.
+It originally appeared as a novella in a 1966 issue of New Worlds magazine; later, Moorcock produced an expanded version that was first published in 1969 by Allison & Busby (one of the first books published by the company).
+The title derives from John 19, Verse 5, in the New Testament: "Then Jesus came out, wearing the crown of thorns and the purple robe.
 And Pilate said to them Behold the Man".

 In the novel, Moorcock weaves an existentialist tale about Karl Glogauer, a man who travels from the year 1970 in a time machine to 28 AD, where he hopes to meet the historical Jesus of Nazareth.
+A sequel, Breakfast in the Ruins, was published in 1972.